 MOVE YOUR THOUGHTS

-Move Your Thoughts is a project of two friends based in Berlin.
+Move Your Thoughts is a project of two friends based in Berlin, Germany.
 Their workshops are for everyone who is open to explore themselves, their emotions and relationships with others through movement & theatre.
 Katka and Magda believe that we were all born to move and their aim is to provide a safe space for creativity and improvisation.
 Their work is based on three key principles: fun, non-judgement, and an open mind.
+Both Katka and Magda graduated with the Expressive Arts Facilitation Certificate from the Step Ahead Expressive Arts Institute in Berlin.

 Katka danced before she could walk.
 She has a background in contemporary dance, but lately, she also fell in love with yoga and other movement practices.
 She believes that movement is the most genuine form of expression and feeling good in our bodies makes us happy.